-So after some research, we settled on the GME folding antenna bracket at around $130.
+So after some research, we settled on the GME fold-down antenna mounting bracket at around $150.

 It’s made from polished stainless steel, with all components built to withstand years of punishment.
 And unlike most of its rivals, the main M16 mounting bolt is solid… rather than having a hole drilled through the centre for the antenna cable.

 GME have provided a slot in the side of the bracket where the antenna cable can exit.
 The problem is, it’s on the wrong side.

 The slot is on the side where the antenna folds to.
 This means when it’s fully folded, the cable is bent in a tight 180° bend.

 Not only this, for some reason GME fit a fancy internal cover plate (the black piece in the photo above).
 I’m guessing this plate is supposed to stop rubbish getting into the locking pin mechanism.
 Or maybe it’s to stop the antenna cable from getting caught in the locking mechanism.